-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Capturing an image from the camera, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Capturing an image from the camera, part of Building Windows Phone 8 Apps with Azure.

 …Alright.…In order to have a picture to upload to our Windows Azure…blob storage, we're going to go ahead and use the Windows Phone camera.…If you're actually using a real device, you'll…be able to capture pictures from your real camera.…Because we're using the emulator, we're going to have that…magic little dancing square, and we'll capture pictures from that.…So, the way we're going to do that is we're going to go to the MainPage.xaml.…Let's go ahead, swap these pieces around and see all…of the xaml.
 And we're going to scroll down to line 97.…And we're going to copy lines 97 through 104.…